The Performance of AC-coupled Strip LGAD developed by IHEP: Experimental Setups

-The laser scan tests start from the upper edge of strip 1 and end at the lower edge of strip 4 with a step of 2 $\mu m$, as shown in \figurename~\ref{structure}(b).
+For the laser test, a picosecond laser pulse with a wavelength of 1064 nm hit the Strip AC-LGAD at a frequency of 20 MHz through a focuser.
+The focuser is fixed on the pinning table to achieve high-precision movement better than 1 $\mu m$.
+The laser test starts from the upper edge of strip electrode 1 and ends at the lower edge of strip electrode 4 with a step of 2 $\mu m$, as shown in \figurename~\ref{structure}(b).
 1000 waveforms are recorded at each point before moving to the next point.
-The laser is used to simulate the Minimum Ionizing Particle (MIP) hitting the AC-LGAD Strip, and the amount of charge injected is adjusted by varying the laser intensity.
-The amount of MIPs is used to represent the injected charge.
-The laser scan test is repeated seven times, with the amount of injected charge of 1 MIP, 2 MIPs, 4 MIPs, 8 MIPs, 20 MIPs, 40 MIPs, and 80 MIPs.
-Furthermore, the laser spot size remains within $5 \mu m$ for all MIP values.
-Considering that the signal is not generated at the strip electrodes, gaps will be used to characterize pitch in the following.
+Furthermore, the laser spot size remains within $1.5\ \mu m$.
+Since the width of strip electrodes is the same, gaps will be used to characterize pitch in the following.